wang821002/Caffe-Multi-Label/README.md

 Please cite Caffe in your publications if it helps your research:

-    @article{jia2014caffe,
+    @article{wang2017chestx,
-      Author = {Jia, Yangqing and Shelhamer, Evan and Donahue, Jeff and Karayev, Sergey and Long, Jonathan and Girshick, Ross and Guadarrama, Sergio and Darrell, Trevor}, Journal = {arXiv preprint arXiv:1408.5093},
+    title={ChestX-ray8: Hospital-scale Chest X-ray Database and Benchmarks on Weakly-Supervised Classification and Localization of Common Thorax Diseases}, author={Wang, Xiaosong and Peng, Yifan and Lu, Le and Lu, Zhiyong and Bagheri, Mohammadhadi and Summers, Ronald M}, journal={arXiv preprint arXiv:1705.02315},
-      Title = {Caffe: Convolutional Architecture for Fast Feature Embedding}, Year = {2014}
+     year={2017}
     }